Maraapunisaurus

-Maraapunisaurus is a genus of sauropod dinosaur from the Late Jurassic Morrison Formation of western North America.
-Originally named Amphicoelias fragillimus, it as sometimes been estimated to be the largest dinosaur specimen ever discovered.
+Maraapunisaurus is a dubious genus of sauropod dinosaur from the Late Jurassic Morrison Formation of western North America.
+Originally named Amphicoelias fragillimus, it has sometimes been estimated to be the largest dinosaur specimen ever discovered.
 Based on surviving descriptions of a single fossil bone, scientists have produced numerous size estimates over the years; the largest estimate M. fragillimus to have been the longest known animal at 58 m in length with a mass of 150 tonne.
 However, because the only fossil remains were lost at some point after being studied and described in the 1870s, evidence survived only in contemporary drawings and field notes.